 One possible use would be to inspect or repair buildings and structures likes dams.
 It could also be used to rescue people if you change its configuration so passengers can hop in or attach to it.
 Of course it could also be used as radical theme park ride with the sole objective of creating an adrenaline rush…

-The Ventooz concept was developed in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
+The Ventooz concept was developed in June 2016 by Charles Bombardier in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
 Vincent Desjardins supplied the tower image &Tom Van Ryn the seat.
 Juan graduated from the University of Buenos Aires in 2012.
 Juan currently works as a senior designer at a product design firm and as a freelancer.
 Juan also created the design of the Trident jetboat concept.